MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-automate-power-bi-report-export.md

 ---
 title: Export and email a report with Power Automate
-description: In this article, you use Power Automate to automate the export and distribution of Power BI reports in a variety of supported formats and scenarios.
+description: In this article, you use Power Automate to automate the export and distribution of Power BI reports in various supported formats and scenarios.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''